-- W44.
-Total amount put into private annuities and IRAs by all FU members. - W45-W47.
+- W45-W47.
 Unfolding brackets-see W3-W5. - W48-W49.
 These items include employer-based pensions, private annuities, and IRAs.
 Some pensions can be converted to cash when an employee leaves the company.
-We don't want to count any increase in the family's wealth as savings when the money actually came from cashing in a pension or annuity. - W50-W53.
+We don't want to count any increase in the family's wealth as savings when the money actually came from cashing in a pension or annuity. - W49.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts. - W50-W53.
 Unfolding brackets-see W3-W5.